Downtime-optimized Conversion Approach of SUM

 Introduction

-The approach is based on the idea to move downtime activities (like data conversion from old to new data model) and database migration (in case of source system on non-HANA database) to uptime processing of SUM.
+The approach is based on moving downtime activities (like data conversion from old to new data model) and database migration (in case of source system on non-HANA database) to uptime processing of SUM.
 For a standard conversion, the FIN data conversion has to be executed after the SUM has finished, by respective IMG activities (e.g. FIN customizing, FIN data migration).
 The downtime-optimized approach will even move the FIN data migration (partly) into the SUM uptime processing.

 Data conversion is moved to uptime processing.
 If the source system is not yet on SAP HANA database, the database migration of the affected tables is then done in uptime as well, prior to this data conversion.
 [Affected tables: tables that are part of the old data model of SAP ERP but not part of the new data model of SAP S/4HANA – table content has to be converted from old to new table]